Prairie Rose Cremation & Funeral Services

 Herb Kenny

-Condolence to the family from all members of the Edmonton Branch of the PPCLI Association.
-Once a Patricia Always a Patricia.
-Taken as such a young age.
+Condolences to the family from all members of the Edmonton Branch of the PPCLI Association.
+Once a Patricia, Always a Patricia.
+Taken at such a young age.
 At the going down of the sun and in the morning we will remember him.
 May he Rest in Peace VP.

 Rachel Curle